kavia-common/food-explorer-139177-139186/food_frontend/REACT_STRUCTURE.md

 - src/components/FavoritesSidebar.js: Simple favorites list placeholder
 - src/components/FoodDetailModal.js: Modal scaffold for item details

-Images are referenced from /assets/figmaimages/... which should be placed in the CRA public folder (deployment agent maps /assets accordingly).
+Images are referenced from /assets/figmaimages/... which should be placed in the CRA public folder (food_frontend/public/assets/figmaimages).
+In React (CRA), absolute src="/assets/..." resolves to this public folder at runtime.